nuxeo-sandbox/nuxeo-kibana-demo/README.md

 This repository contains configuration files and installation scripts to set up a Kibana server on an AWS Nuxeo demo instance

+Note: starting with version 6.3, Kibana includes X-Pack by default whereas the embdedded ElasticSearch server that Nuxeo uses does not.
+So this project now installs the "oss" version of Kibana, which doesn't include X-Pack.

 # Install

 * Clone this GitHub repository